ActiDoo/gamification-engine/README.md

 For development run:
  `docker-compose up`
- Go to `localhost:6543` to access admin interface or `localhost:6060` to access adminer.
+ Go to `localhost:9000` to access admin interface or `localhost:6060` to access adminer.
  Code will be mounted into the container and server will be started with `--reload`.

-For production deployment run:
+For production deployment adapt passwords and settings in `production.ini` and `docker-compose.production.yml` and run:
  ```
- export MY_EMAIL=me@email.com
- export MY_PASSWORD=password
- docker-compose -f docker-compose.yml -f docker-compose.production.yml
+ docker-compose -f docker-compose.production.yml up -d
  ```
- A production ready server will run on `localhost:8080`, login using credentials MY_EMAIL and MY_PASSWORD.
+ A production ready server will run on `localhost:9000`, login using credentials set in `docker-compose.production.yml`

- *DISCLAIMER: Docker support was added by someone who lacks experience in python development and deployment.
-Use at your own risk and add pull requests if you encounter any flaws.*

 ## Roadmap